brocksexton/chobots/README.md

 # Chobots - Master Branch
 ![Chobots Logo](https://play.chobots.wiki/assets/images/logo.png)

-Welcome to the Chobots The Virtual World repository!
-This repository contains the complete source code for the online multiplayer game Chobots The Virtual World.
+Welcome to the Chobots repository!
+This repository contains the complete source code for the online multiplayer game Chobots - The Virtual World.
 In this repository, you will find all the files and folders necessary to build the game, as well as additional tools and resources to enhance your experience.

 ## Repository Structure